WhatMeWorry/Delivery/misc_notes/LdcNotes.md

 be better served if the "Download" field took one to, https://github.com/ldc-developers/ldc/releases

-Or at the very least, make it clearer on when the "installation" page or "releases" page should be used.
+Or at the very least, make it clearer when the "installation" page or "releases" page should be used.

 FOR WINDOWS:

 1)  How to Install LLVM D Compiler (LDC)
     These instructions assume the use of 7-zip.
-I free pack/extract and compress/decompress utility.
+A free pack/extract/compress/decompress utility.

     Goto https://github.com/ldc-developers/ldc/releases
         Scroll to most recent release of the web page.
 As of April 2019, select the LDC 1.14.0 release.
 Now download the 7-zip file ldc2-x.x.x-windows-x64.7z file.
 You should now have a ldc2-x.xx.x-linux-x86_64.tar.xz file on your local system.

          Right Click the file --> 7-zip --> Open Archive

 	 The file in the 7zip program will have just the .tar suffix.
 The xz compression is gone.

 	 Now double click on the .tar file within 7-zip.
 The file name will have just be ldc2-x.xx.x-linux-x86_64   The tar archival is gone.
 	    Notice the file path will be built up from the preceeding steps:
             C:\Users\someuser\Downloads\ldc2-1.14.0-linux-x86_64.tar.xz\ldc2-1.14.0-linux-x86_64.tar\ldc2-1.14.0-linux-x86_64\
 	    The folder that you did the download should show all three: